How to Parent Up

 Careful Attention

-Know where your kids are at, who they are with, and be sure to check in when they get home.
+As a general rule, know where your kids are at, who they are with, and be sure to check in when they get home.
 Watch for any early signs or symptoms of any substance use and be on alert for changes in behaviors, friend groups, or attitudes.
-Learn more about the drugs most used by teens and their warning signs by checking out our Parent Up Drug Topics page.
+Learn more about the drugs most used by teens and their warning signs by checking out our Prevent Use page.

 Careful Attention Action Steps:

-• Secure substances in your home.
-Lock up and monitor your prescription drugs and alcohol.
+- Secure substances in your home.
+Lock up and monitor your prescription drugs, marijuana (cannabis) and alcohol.

 Worried your child may be using drugs?